Rose Hill School

 Cherokee Strip Museum

-After the Civil War, Texas cattlemen drove cattle herds to the railheads in Kansas for shipment to northern cities.
+After the Civil War, Texas cattlemen drove herds to the railheads in Kansas for shipment to northern cities.
 By leasing the excellent grasslands in the Outlet to the Cherokee Strip Livestock Association, the Cherokee made a profit on their western lands.
 Pressure from "boomers" forced the Cherokee to sell the land to the federal government for $8,505,736 or about $1.40 per acre.
 The government was then free to open the area by land run to homesteaders.

 The land opened at noon on September 16, 1893, in the largest land run in history.
 By horse, train, wagon, and on foot more than 100,000 land hungry pioneers raced for 40,000 homesteads and the valuable town lots.
-The Cherokee Strip Museum provides an opportunity to explore the remarkable events and people who made-up the history of the Outlet.
+The Cherokee Strip Museum provides an opportunity to explore the remarkable events and people who shape the history of the Cherokee Outlet.

-Located on the grounds of the Cherokee Strip Museum is a one-room school that houses the award winning living history program, "A Day at Rose Hill School."
+Located on the grounds of the Cherokee Strip Museum is a one-room school that houses the award-winning living history program, "A Day at Rose Hill School."
 Throughout the school year, fourth grade students from across the state can experience a school day set in 1910 rural Oklahoma.
 The educational program is offered through a partnership between the Oklahoma Historical Society and the Cherokee Strip Historical Society.

-For more information, visit the The Cherokee Strip Museum's website at
+For more information, visit the the Cherokee Strip Museum's website at